Champagne cork eye injury forces history-maker Biniam Girmay to abandon Giro

-Biniam Girmay: Champagne cork eye injury forces first Black African stage winner to abandon Giro
+Biniam Girmay: Champagne cork eye injury forces first Black African stage winner to abandon Giro d’Italia

 The Eritrean rider won stage 10 to make history but will take no further part in the race after he was injured during the podium celebrations